zoecarver/unityWS/Multiplayer_Demo/readme.md

 	public string position;
 };
 ```
-and add a private ChatData variable called pos (or whatever you want) like this: `private ChatData pos;`.
+Add a private ChatData variable called pos (or whatever you want) like this: `private ChatData pos;`.

 You can set the value of the object by adding this code after you `Debug.Log` the reply:
 ```